Tyre Safety Awareness with the WI (Women’s Institute)

 Outcomes

-High levels of engagement from students, with active participation throughout
+High levels of engagement and participation throughout sessions

-Students reported increased confidence in checking tyres and asking the right questions when replacing them
+Students reported increased confidence in checking tyres and making informed choices

-Staff praised the sessions for being both informative and highly relevant to this at-risk group
+Teaching staff praised the sessions as highly relevant for this at-risk group

 Feedback